 In today’s world, the appreciation of a brand does not end with purchasing its products.
-In fact, today brands need to be present in their customers’ lives on numerous levels in order to maintain and improve their relationships with them.
+In fact, nowadays brands need to be present in their customers’ lives on numerous levels in order to maintain and improve their relationships with them.
 In the mobile and social era, brick and mortar relationships have shifted towards the virtual plains of the internet.
 Now more than ever, customers have many outlets to express their love or hate of brands, and those opinions have a tendency to spread fast.
-In Canada, for example, 17 percent of shoppers admit to connecting with brands on social media in order to provide positive or negative comments on their experiences.
-Other reasons to visit social media brand pages, according to Canadian consumers, include obtaining attractive deals, researching products, or participating in competitions.

 This text provides general information.
 Statista assumes no